Full-Time Faculty Development

 c.
 Preparing and giving a major, public lecture that will be of interest to the broad Pepperdine community.

 d.
 Preparing a proposal for a major grant that will bring both financial resources and academic recognition to Pepperdine.

-5. Distinguished professors must apply to the chair of their division by January 1 for the following fall semester and by September 1 for the following spring semester.
-The released time request will be granted if approved both by the applicant’s division chair and the Dean of Seaver College.
+5. Distinguished professors must apply to the divisional dean by January 1 for the following fall semester and by September 1 for the following spring semester.
+The released time request will be granted if approved both by the applicant’s divisional dean and the Dean of Seaver College.